 Hiking, Walking at Carolina Beach State Park

 Although the park doesn’t allow bicycles or horses on most trails, visitors find easy ways to stay fit.
 Carolina Beach State Park houses seven different trails, all relatively flat.

 One short trail is the Flytrap trail, measuring 1/3-mile round-trip.
-The loop travels through pocosin wetlands where hikers see Venus flytraps along the edges in May and June.
+The loop travels through pocosin wetlands where hikers see Venus flytraps in May and June.
 For a longer hike, try Sugarloaf trail, the longest trail at the park.
 This trail measures 3 miles round-trip and offers wildlife viewing opportunities through the tidal marsh.
-Fitness enthusiasts can’t miss the Fitness Trail, which has exercise and activity stations along the 1-mile path.
+Fitness enthusiasts can’t miss Fitness trail, which has exercise and activity stations along the 1-mile path.

-Before hiking, grab a trail map from the visitor center — a visitor’s personal Carolina Beach State Park guide.
-A map help newcomers find the best hiking options and ensures everyone stays safe.
-Locals also recommend bug repellent and lots of water in warmer months.
+Before hiking, grab a trail map from the visitor center — a personal Carolina Beach State Park guide.
+A map helps newcomers find the best hiking options and ensures everyone stays safe.
+Locals also recommend bug repellent and lots of drinking water.